Les Lagier holds the high score on Pole Position to this day.

 It didn't take long for Mike and Les to start competing with each other, constantly besting the other one.
 Their scores were always just slightly apart.
 This competition was instrumental in the ultimate high scores both Mike and Les attained.
 As each one bested the other one they found that the previous high score could be beaten.
 And it was, over and over again.
 They watched each other play, getting ideas on how to improve.
 They both got better and better because of it.
 It was very fortunate for both Mike and Les that they both lived in the San Jose area and could compete and learn from each other.
 They would regularly "race" each other, both playing at the same time.
 Other arcade players did the same with each other.

 We closed Video Paradise in 1983 but kept the Pole Position game.
 Then for the Video Game Masters Tournament in 1984 we transported the game to the San Jose arcade where the competition was being held.
 It was there that Les beat Mike's high score (Mike and Les continued their rivalry there too).
-Since both Mike and Les were as close to perfection as anyone can be on the game, it seems that Les happened to pass one more car and attained a new (and the current) high score.
-That score has never been matched.
-Who knows, it might have just been a fluke (and/or a sudden burst of ULTRA-perfection only done once, even by Les).
+Since both Mike and Les were as close to perfection as anyone can be on the game, it seems that Les happened to pass one more car and attained the current high score.
+That score has never been matched and likely never will be.

 Mike and Les are equally the best two players of Pole Position.
 Les holds the record but Mike is equally as good.
-To show you how hard it is to beat the record again, Mike has been trying for 30 years to equal Les's score (it can never be beat).
-That is why it might have been a "fluke" never to be repeated.
+To show you how hard it is to beat the record again, Mike has been trying for 35 years to equal Les's score (it can never be beat).
 Here's hoping that Mike can do it, it would be nice.

 For those who would like to see the complete article and photo about the 1984 Video Game Masters Tournament held at the Space Shuttle Arcade in San Jose, click HERE.